 My 4 year old son recently made the switch from DUPLO bricks to LEGO bricks, and he’s obsessed!
 To be fair, he still enjoys his DUPLO bricks, but these 3 in 1 LEGO sets are his absolute favorite.
 I wasn’t surprised at all when he declared he wanted to be a LEGO for Halloween.
-We like to do family costumes around Casa de Dorobek, so I set out to make 2 kids LEGO costumes and 2 adult LEGO costumes.
-To be honest, these are some of the easiest costumes I’ve ever made and each one literally takes about 15 minutes, minus dry time!
+We like to do family costumes around Casa de Dorobek, so I made 4 DIY LEGO costumes.
+These LEGO costumes might be the easiest costumes I’ve ever made and each one literally takes about 15 minutes, minus dry time!

 - Solid color t-shirts (Blue, Red, Yellow, Green)

 - Plastic cups (I used 9 oz cups.
 These clear cups would be perfect.)

 - Hot glue gun with a low temperature setting (This one is my favorite and one of the cheapest options!)

 - Cardboard cutting utensil (I love Pen Blades for cutting card board.)